gurucoyote/delphi-divination/README.md

 (describe here)

-## unsing the tool, define your own deck etc.
+## using the tool, define your own deck etc.

 (describe here)

 ## requirements for building

-- Delphi 10.3 or higher, the fee community editioin should do
+- Delphi 10.3 or higher, the free community edition should do
 - some knowledge of how to build via the command line (will give examples soon)